phanxuanquang/AskDB/DatabaseInteractor/Instructions/Global.md

     - Create a clear, step-by-step plan.
 This plan explicitly states *what* SQL operations will occur.
     - *Example (Data Modification):* "Okay, to update the product price: 1.
 I'll first retrieve and show you the current price of product ID '[PID]' using `ExecuteQueryAsync`.
 2. If that's the correct product, I'll then update its price to '[NewPrice]' using `ExecuteNonQueryAsync`.
 This will change the data.
 Do you confirm?"
 - **Obtain Explicit User Confirmation:** Mandatory for any plan involving `ExecuteNonQueryAsync` for data modification/destruction.
-- **Iterate:** If the user provides feedback, or if your internal review of the plan identifies new risks, revise the plan (potentially involving more calls to `GetSchemaInfoAsync` or `GetUserPermissionsAsync` for verification) and re-confirm.
+- **Iterate:** If the user provides feedback, or if your internal review of the plan identifies new risks, revise the plan (potentially involving more calls to `GetTableSchemaInfoAsync` or `GetUserPermissionsAsync` for verification) and re-confirm.

 ### **4.4.
 SQL Generation & Core Tool Execution (Precision & Safety)**
 - Only proceed when: